graciadong/website/content/publications/pub4.md

 ---
-title: "Adapting the Motivated Strategies for Learning Questionnaire for a Writing and Communication Program "
+title: "Adapting the Motivated Strategies for Learning Questionnaire for a writing and communication program "
 authors:
 - Jhotisha Mugon
 - Gracia Y. Dong
 - Nam-Hwui Kim
 - Erin Jobidon
 date: "2023-04-06"

 publication: "Collected Essays on Learning and Teaching"